duoncode/boiler/docs/index.md

 ## Features

-* Autoescaping: Prevents XSS attacs from untrusted user input by passing all rendererd strings to PHP's {{php('htmlspecialchars')}} function.
+* Autoescaping: Prevents XSS attacks from untrusted user input by passing all rendered strings to PHP's {{php('htmlspecialchars')}} function.
 * A simple API.
 Only one class, the [Engine](engine.md), is usually needed.
 * Code reuse with template [inheritance](layouts.md) and [inclusion](inserts.md).